504aguiluz/elixir-tutorials/README.md

 >iex> { ^first, second } = { 0, 1 }
 >** (MatchError) no match of right hand side value: { 0, 1 }
 >✖

+## Functions Pattern Match Their Parameters
+>So far we've seen pattern matching in the context of the = operator.
+But pattern matching permeates Elixir.
+Later we'll look at pattern matching's role in message passing and conditional statements.
+In this section we'll look at the magic of functions.
+>
+>When you call a function, the arguments you pass are not simply assigned to the corresponding parameters in the function.
+Instead, each argument is pattern matched to its parameter.
+>
+>For example, here's a function that takes a two-element tuple:
+>
+>def func({ a, b }) do
+>  IO.puts "a = #{a}, b = #{b}"
+>end
+>If we call it with func({1, 2}), the pattern match will bind 1 to a and 2 to b.
+>
+>If we want to access both the components of the tuple and the tuple itself, we could write:
+>
+>def func(t = { a, b }) do
+>  IO.puts "a = #{a}, b = #{b}, is_tuple{t}"
+>end
+>This isn't special syntax.
+When the argument is matched to the parameter, it's as if we'd written
+>
+>t = { a, b } = { 1, 2 }
+>Two pattern matches take place, and three variables are bound.
+>
+>Constants In The Patterns
+>What does this function match?
+>
+>def read_file({ :ok, file }) do
+>  ...
+>end
+>It will only get invoked if it is passed a two element tuple where the first element is :ok.
+>
+>Similarly, the following function will only be invoked when passed an :error tuple.
+>
+>def read_file({ :error, reason }) do
+>  ...
+>end
+>Multiple Function Heads
+>Many languages support method overloading—you can have two or more implementations of the same function if the specification of their parameters is different.
+>
+>It's the same in Elixir—functions can be overloaded based on the patterns their parameters match.
+>
+>Let's take the two functions we just wrote:
+>
+>def read_file({ :ok, file }) do
+>  file
+>  |> IO.read(:line)
+>end
+>
+>def read_file({ :error, reason }) do
+>  Logger.error("File error: #{reason}")
+>  []
+>end
+>Remember that File.open returns a tuple containing either {:ok, file} or {:error, reason}.
+So let's use that fact in the following code:
+>
+>"my_file.txt"
+>|> File.open
+>|> read_file
+>We passed the value returned by File.open to our read_file function.
+Elixir chose which of the two function bodies to invoke by pattern matching this value against the parameters.
+If the file was opened successfully, the first body will be called.
+If not, it'll call the second body.
+>
+>Unconditional Win!
+>Look again at what we did here.
+First, we wrote a linear pipeline that transformed a filename into a collection of lines.
+The pipeline is not cluttered with conditional logic or error handling.
+It just states the transformation that is to happen.
+>
+>Then look at read_file.
+There are two implementations, depending on whether the File.open succeeded or not.
+But, again, we have no conditional logic.
+>
+>Pattern matching in parameter lists means we can take functions that would otherwise be a mess of nested conditional logic and rewrite them as a set of small, focused functions, each of which handles just one particular flow.
+>
+>This is a major win.
+It makes code easier to write, and easier to read.
+And code that is easier to read is easier to change.
+And that's what good design is.
+>
+>There's No Escaping the Man from Pisa
+>One last pattern matching example.
+The mathematical definition of Fibonacci numbers (groan) is
+>
+>
+>Here it is in Elixir, using pattern matching:
+>
+>defmodule Sequence do
+>
+>  def fib(0), do: 0
+>  def fib(1), do: 1
+>  def fib(n), do: fib(n-1) + fib(n-2)
+>
+>end
+>I know; this is not an efficient implementation.
+That's not the point.
+Instead, think about how pattern matching lets us write code that is identical to the formal definition, and without any conditionals.
+>
+>We're going to be using pattern matched function calls a lot in our code.
+As a taste of things to come, the next section looks at how lists and functions go together like projects and overruns.
+>